nudaltsova/GettingAndCleaningData/CodeBook.md

 # CodeBook

-This code book describes variables, data transformations and work performed on the raw data set to clean it up as per assignment requirements
+This code book describes variables, data transformations and work performed on the raw data set to clean it up as per assignment requirements.

 * Original data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 * Original data code book : http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Sections below do not describe data but only changes made, please refer to original cook book for detailed description of data

 ## Transformations
 The target of the ercersise was to merge data from various files and data sets (merge both vertically and horizontally) and select a subset of features as per specified pattern; The resulting data set was then averaged by sme features